 The ground-water-quality data in this report were obtained as a part of special studies in specific areas.
 Consequently, a number of chemical analyses are presented for some wells within a county but not for others.
-As a result, the records for this year, by themselves, do not provide a balanced view of ground-water quality Statewide.
+As a result, the records for this year, by themselves, do not provide a balanced view of ground-water quality statewide.

 Most methods for collecting and analyzing water samples are described in the TWRIs.
-Procedures for on-site measurements and for collecting, treating, and shipping samples are given in TWRI, Book 1, Chapter D2; Book 3, Chapter C2; and Book 5, Chapters A1, A3, and A4.
-Also, detailed information on collecting, treating, and shipping samples may be obtained from the USGS District office (see address shown on back of title page in this report).
+Procedures for onsite measurements and for collecting, treating, and shipping samples are given in TWRI, Book 1, Chapter D2; Book 5, Chapters A1, A3, and A4 and Book 9, Chapters A1-A6.
+Also, detailed information on collecting, treating, and shipping samples may be obtained from the USGS Water Science Center (see address shown on back of title page in this report).